Texas Instruments TMS1000

 The TMS1000 is a family of microcontrollers introduced by Texas Instruments in 1974.

-It combined a 4-bit central processor unit, read-only memory (ROM), random access memory (RAM), and input/output (I/O) lines as a complete "computer on a chip".
+It combines a 4-bit central processor unit, read-only memory (ROM), random access memory (RAM), and input/output (I/O) lines as a complete "computer on a chip".
 It was intended for embedded systems in automobiles, appliances, games, and measurement instruments.

-It was the first high-volume commercial microcontroller (As described later, the predecessor TMS0100 series may not be regarded as microcontrollers).
+It was the first high-volume, general-purpose commercial microcontroller.
 In 1974, chips in this family could be purchased in volume for around $2 each.
 By 1979 about 26 million parts in this family were sold every year.

-The TMS 1000 was used in Texas Instruments' own Speak & Spell educational toy, the Big Trak programmable toy vehicle and in the electronic game Simon.
+The TMS 1000 is used in Texas Instruments' own Speak & Spell educational toy, the Big Trak programmable toy vehicle and in the electronic game Simon.

 History

 TMS 0100 series

-The Smithsonian Institution says TI engineers Gary Boone and Michael Cochran succeeded in creating the first microcontroller (also called a microcomputer) in 1971.
+The Smithsonian Institution says TI engineers Gary Boone and Michael Cochran succeeded in creating the first microcontroller in 1971.
 The TMS1802NC was a single-chip microcontroller which was announced September 17, 1971 and implemented a four-function calculator.
 The TMS1802NC, despite its designation, was not part of the TMS 1000 series; it was later redesignated TMS0102 as part of the TMS 0100 series, which was used in the TI Datamath calculator and the Sinclair Executive calculator.

-The TMS0100 series may not be considered microcontrollers.
-This is because it cannot be used for purposes other than calculators, and cannot execute user-created programs.